Chetoh16/remind-me-bot/README.md

 Discord Bot for keeping track of various things such as shows to watch and books to read.
 It also sends an egg emoji (🥚) when someone says egg.

 ## How It's Made
-- Technologies used: `Python, JSON`
+- Technologies Used: `Python, JSON`

 - Uses discord.ext.commands to define commands such as /watchlist, /watchlistshow, and /watchlistremove.
 - Watchlist system writes entries to the json file.
 From that file, it reads and displays them with timestamps and authors.